DataIntellectTech/TorQ/docs/gettingstarted.md

 running `.Q.prf0` otherwise it will throw a `binary mismatch` error.

 Assuming a process is running, you can run the code below in the command line.
-Note that this `top` currently only allows a single process as an argument and multiple processes is not currently supported.
+Note that this `top` function currently only allows a single process as an argument and multiple processes is not currently supported.

 ```